exlskills/course-ASAP-backend-dev-node-gql-mongo/00_A$AP Learn/03_MongoDB Datastore/03_User-Order Use Case Models/index.md

 Note the `index: true` for the `item_id` field and the `type: Object` designation for the `item_details`.
 We'll see later how the built-in object handling capabilities of JS allow us "merging" the `item_details` from the Item Document with those specified for the Order Item, overriding matching properties with the more specific values entered on the Order.

-That's all with MongoDB for now, lets move on to see how the NodeJS App server runs!
+That's all with MongoDB for now, lets move on to see how the GraphQL side of the process works!